The increasing fragmentation of global science limits the diffusion of ideas: Results

-\section{International network of scientific recognition}
+\subsection{International network of scientific recognition}

-We first build the network structure of international scientific recognition (\figref{fig:network}{A}).
+We next build the network of international scientific recognition.
 The international scientific recognition network is a temporal signed and directed network in which each country is a node, and a source country is linked to a target country by a positive (negative) edge if the source country over-cites (under-cites) the target country's publications.
-We find that in 2017, 131 countries had at least one statistically significant relationship to be included in the network.
-Of the 17,030 possible international relationships, only 536 are positive interactions and 1471 are negative interactions.
-The positive recognition network is shown in \figref{fig:network}{B}.
-Scientific publications from Switzerland are over-cited the most, with 36 incoming edges, followed by Great Britain, Germany, and the Netherlands (\figref{fig:networkprop}{B}).
+To begin, we consider the cumulative network in which we aggregate over time, taking any edge that appears at least once throughout the 27 years, and shown in \figref{fig:network}{}.
+We find that 147 countries had at least one statistically significant relationship to be included in the network.
+Of the 21,462 possible international relationships, only 536 are positive interactions and 1471 are negative interactions.
+Scientific publications from Switzerland are over-cited by the most other countries, with 36 incoming edges, followed by Great Britain, Germany, and the Netherlands (\figref{fig:networkprop}{B}).
 On the other hand, publications from China are the most under-cited, with 86 incoming under-citation edges, followed by Japan, Iran and India (\figref{fig:networkprop}{C}).
+We find that links in the citation preference network are highly persistent---fewer than 2\% of directed edges ever change sign over time---and that once a link emerges, it typically remains in the network, aside from minor fluctuations driven by changes in publication volume.
+This stability justifies our use of a cumulative representation that captures long-term patterns in scientific recognition while filtering out short-term noise (SI, Section S6.1).
+At the same time, the strength of these links exhibits interesting temporal patterns (e.g., SI, Figure S1), which we view as a promising direction for future work.
+In this study, we focus on a categorical, sign-based approach---distinguishing over- and under-recognition---because it offers a robust and interpretable summary of persistent structural asymmetries in international citation behavior, while still yielding meaningful insights into the organization of global science.